• Skip to main content

 Not even free water.
 NO legroom.
 Narrow seats.
 Not enough room to even hold a book at reading distance in front of you.

-Book cheap flights from Bangkok to Ho Chi Minh City
+Book cheap flights from Bangkok to Hanoi

 Bangkok Suvarnabhumi Airport (BKK) Thailand